Full-time: 3 years, Part-time: 4-6 years

 This programme will prepare you for an extremely broad range of potential career paths, including becoming a successful author in your own right.

 You will be ideally equipped to secure rewarding roles in the book or magazine publishing industries, either in the UK or abroad.
-Other options to consider include working as a literary agent or a freelance editor.
+Other options to consider include working as a literary agent, a bookseller, an events co-ordinator at a book festival, or a freelance editor.

 If your ambition is to launch your own venture in the publishing field, the knowledge and skills you gain through our legal and business modules will underpin a successful commercial start-up.
 You could even explore moving into one of the University’s incubation units which offer reasonable rents and a range of business support services to help you establish your enterprise.